techgrounds/cloud-6-repo-doubleAAD/README.md

 ## Organization is Key!

-# 6 Dec 2021 i started my journey to study AWS Cloud Engineer.
+# 6 Dec 2021 i started my journey in AWS Cloud Engineer.
 # With this Repository you can follow my progress in the Cloud!!.